Back to Whitepapers

 Table 10 | Qwen3-235B Raw Inference: MI355X vs. MI300X at 4,096 Concurrent Requests

 * GPU total power values for the 128/2,048 and 2,048/2,048 configurations are measured at 1,024 concurrent requests (the highest available data point for these workloads), while throughput figures reflect 4,096 concurrent requests.
-This mismatch means power efficiency comparisons for these two rows are approximate.
-All power figures represent the sum of eight individual GPU sensor readings.
+Because power draw typically increases with concurrency, the actual GPU power at 4,096 concurrent would likely be higher than shown, meaning the tokens-per-watt figures for these two rows may overstate efficiency.

 Figure 8 | Raw Inference Throughput Scaling: MI355X vs. MI300X